AUSTRALIAN BARBECUE ALLIANCE RULES 2024

-- Approved garnishes are allowed inside the hand in box, which are strictly and wholly green-coloured parsley, lettuce or kale.
+- Approved garnishes are allowed inside the hand in box, which are strictly and wholly green-coloured parsley, green-coloured lettuce or green-coloured kale.

 - Only one entry per hand in category per team allowed.

 - There must be at least 6 clear portions (can be more) in each box totaling 50g or the equivalent of a small handful per portion.

 - Teams can hand in any combination of allowed cuts for that protein, provided there are at least 6 (can be more) portions in the box, the portions meet the minimum portion size/weight and the allowed cuts are fully adhered to.